philipdelff/NMdata/devel/NMdata_Rpackage/NMdata_Rpackage.knit.md

 For the final step of writing the dataset, `NMwriteData` is provided.

+* `NMwriteData` _never_ modifies the data.
 * Checks character variables for Nonmem compatibility (commas not allowed)
-* writes a csv file with appropriate options for Nonmem compatibility
+* writes a `csv` file with appropriate options for Nonmem compatibility
-* Default is to also write an rds file for R
+* Default is to also write an `rds` file for R
   - Contents identical to R object including all information (such as factor levels) which cannot be saved in csv.
   - If you use `NMscanData` to read Nonmem results,  this information can be used automatically.

 * Provides a proposal for text to include in the `$INPUT` and `$DATA` sections of the Nonmem control